Here's what you need to know about the Clásica San Sebastian, with Bauke Mollema and Tom Dumoulin | sport

 great rival of Vingeard, Tadej Pogacar, is there.
 The Slovenian again won three Tour stages and finished second in the standings.
 Ineos Grenadiers counts on brilliant Spanish growth Carlos Rodriguez.
 The 21-year-old climber was crowned Spanish road champion at the end of June, but has not raced since.
 A role in the service of the number three of the Tour, Geraint Thomasis one of the possibilities.

 These numbers can Tom Dumoulin not consult, even if in 2017 (fourth) he was close to the podium.
 The 31-year-old from Limburg will take part in his first race in over a month in Spain on Saturday.
-Dumoulin, who is in his last season as a professional, sees it above all as preparation for the World Cup to be held in Australia in September.
+Dumoulin, who is in his last season as a pro, sees it mainly as preparation for the World Cup, which will take place in Australia in September.

 On behalf of Belgium, with Remco Evenepoel the 2019 winner at the start.
 He competed in a somewhat disappointing Tour de Suisse last month but won the final time trial.
 Evenepoel, 22, is the only rider since 2007 to have triumphed in San Sebastian without completing the Tour de France.